Share

 Here's one example:

 Nearly a quarter of the nation's coal-fired power plants in 2017 lacked pollution controls limiting emissions of lung-damaging sulfur dioxide even though some of their counterparts have been using the controls for almost 40 years.
 It leaves communities.... exposed to stubbornly high levels of the pollutant even as emissions nationwide have plummeted.
-Last year, 145 coal plants without control technology collectively put out nearly 580,000 tons of sulfur dioxide – known as SO– according to EPA data that has gone largely unnoticed amid the Pruitt scandals.
+Last year, 145 coal plants without control technology collectively put out nearly 580,000 tons of sulfur dioxide – known as SO2 – according to EPA data that has gone largely unnoticed amid the Pruitt scandals.

 Pruitt is moving swiftly to grant one of industry’s major policy wishes: He’s making it easier for plant operators to sidestep equipment upgrades in the future.